Jennywjq/VClip/Semantic Analysis Pipeline/README.md

 This stage is executed by the transcription.py script.

-‼️Core Task: It uses the Whisper model to transcribe audio from a video file.
+‼️ Core Task: It uses the Whisper model to transcribe audio from a video file.

 📌 Note: Please manually update the video path inside the script or provide it as input.